15 Scriptures on Controlling Anger: With Tips

 I imagine I’d step into a life with less grit and more grace.
 The life I crave.

-If you’d like to learn how to stop yelling at your kids but don’t know where to begin, I encourage you to begin by asking God to change your heart.
+If you’d like to learn how to stop reacting in anger but don’t know where to begin, I encourage you to begin by asking God to change your heart.

 When I feel anger rising within me, I try to stop, step back, and ask God to help me respond with gentleness instead of anger.

-As a part of this shift, the following practices are helping me to yell less and extend more grace to others.
-At the heart of the matter, if we truly want to learn how to stop yelling at our kids, the change must begin in our hearts.
+As a part of this shift, the following practices are helping me extend more grace to others.
+At the heart of the matter, if we truly want to learn to control anger, the change must begin in our hearts.
 Our words will follow.
-The following practices are helping me yell less by changing my heart.
+The following practices are changing my heart.

 1. Shift from annoyance to appreciation.